Erratum: Anisotropy in the EoS of Magnetized Quark Matter [Phys Rev C91, 065205 (2015)]: Results and discussion

 In Fig. \ref{fig1} it is shown how the magnetic field affects $\beta$-equilibrium matter (left panels) and symmetric quark matter (right panels), in particular, the quark and electron polarizations, their densities and onset of total polarization.
 The $\beta$-equilibrium matter onset of the $s$ quark occurs just below 0.7 fm$^{-3}$, see Fig. \ref{fig1:c}, and, therefore, close to these densities the $s$ quark density is small and feels strongly the magnetic field, total polarization being attained with $B<10^{18}$ G. In denser matter, the larger densities of $s$ quarks require larger magnetic field intensities for a total polarization.
 In symmetric quark matter the $s$ quarks set in above 0.9 fm$^{-3}$, a density that presently is not attained in the laboratory.
 In $\beta$-equilibrium matter $u$ and $d$ quarks are not totally polarized for fields below 10$^{19}$ G, however in symmetric quark matter $u$ and $d$ quark total polarization occurs at small densities that do not exist in quark stellar matter with a surface baryonic density which is of the order of 0.3 fm$^{-3}$.
 In Fig. \ref{fig1:a} we also show information on the electron polarization.
 The magnetic field increases the electron content and for $10^{18}$G their density is practically constant and equal to $\sim 0.01$ fm$^{-3}$, see Fig. \ref{fig1:c}.
 At the onset of the $s$ quark the density of electron has always a maximum, above which the electron fraction decreases.
 This means that electrons are totally polarized for fields $B\gtrsim 9\times 10^{17}$G.

 For totally polarized matter, all particles lie on the lowest Landau level (LLL).
 In this case, the dependence of the pressure on the magnetic field intensity of a gas of free particles occurs only through a multiplicative factor that defines the LLL degeneracy, and the magnetization is independent of $B$.
 For the NJL model the interaction terms give a nonlinear dependence to the pressure even above for totally polarized matter.
 This contribution becomes small when the chiral symmetry is restored.
+A comparison with the polarization obtained in quark matter described by the MIT bag model is shown in \cite{aurora1}, where it is also seen that the polarization of the system increases with the increase of the magnetic field and the total polarization occurs for $B \simeq 2 \times 10^{19}$ G for matter in $\beta$-equilibrium.